realtimeradio/rcf_design/docs/40-Design.md

 ![\label{fig:stage2tc-response}The PFB response of the second stage filters for TC channelization products.](images/second_stage_pfb_tc_response_1xscale.pdf)

+Other pulsar timing experiments have found it beneficial to tune passband shape to give better isolation at the expense of passband width [@Bailes2020].
-If necessary, it is easy to modify the shape of the TC filters to give better channel isolation at the expense of passband width, as shown in Figure \ref{fig:stage2tc-response-scale}.
+If necessary, it is easy to modify the shape of the TC filters in a similar fashion, as shown in Figure \ref{fig:stage2tc-response-scale}, without impacting other data products.
-This is a strategy which has been adopted by other pulsar timing experiements (see, for example, [@Bailes2020]).

 ![\label{fig:stage2tc-response-scale}A possible PFB response of the second stage filters for TC channelization products with the filter passbands set to 85% of their usual width.](images/second_stage_pfb_tc_response_0.85xscale.pdf)

 #### Requantization

-Requantization to complex sample with 4 bits of precision per real and imaginary component is used to reduce the data output rate of each FPGA.
+Requantization of complex samples to 4 bits of precision per real and imaginary component is used to reduce the data output rate of each FPGA.
 Values are scaled using a frequency-dependent, runtime-programmable scaling factor, and then rounded, with saturation to value in the interval $[-7, 7]$.
 Though a 4-bit two's complement representation is able to use the value -8, this value is prohibited in order to maintain a symmetric quantization scheme.
-Instead, the 4 bit code "0b1000" is used to indicate that a value is flagged.
+Instead, the 4 bit code "0b1000" is used to indicate that a value is not valid.
-Flagging logic is still under design.
+This functionality, which is still in development, is intended to be used to support blanking data which are contaminated with interference.

 #### Packetization

 Data are reordered and packetized into a stream of UDP packets.
+Each packet contains a header which indicates the timestamp, source antenna and frequency channels present in the packet's payload.
-NC, AC, or BC data are transmitted over 25 GbE to destinations in the RCP system.
+NC, AC, or BC data are transmitted over 25 GbE to destinations in the RCP system using the format described in [@icd-rcf-rcp].
 TC data are transmitted over 25 GbE to FPGAs within the same rack, such that each of 78 FPGAs in a rack receive 8 frequency channels of TC data from all dishes serviced by the rack.

 Since data entering the packetization system has been quantized to 4+4-bit, it has substantially lower data rate than earlier in the system.